jLantxa/mapache/doc/manual.md

   --json                  Output results in JSON format
 ```

-Exits with code `10` on repository open failure, `20` on search failure.
+Exits with a non-zero code on error.

 ### `mapache diff`
 Show differences between snapshots.